 At the same time, the name “UTXO-Based Smart Contracts” is limiting.
 While this new technology does, in fact, make the Bitcoin protocol Turing complete, allowing for the implementation of smart contracts, it can do much more than what the term “smart contracts” ordinarily implies.

-Komodo’s enhanced Crypto-Conditions technology allows a blockchain’s consensus rules to be modified in a dynamic way, on a transaction-by-transaction basis, without needing to make adjustments to the daemon or fork the chain.
-It is much more than standard a smart contract.
+Komodo’s enhanced Crypto-Conditions technology allows a blockchain’s consensus rules to be modified in a dynamic way, on a transaction-by-transaction basis, without needing to make changes to the blockchain’s consensus mechanism itself.
+It is much more than a standard smart contract.

 Needless to say, coming up with clear and fitting names for all of Komodo’s cutting-edge technologies is a challenging task.
 The Komodo marketing team is happy to report that this stage of the messaging project is complete.